StandaloneDynamics/StandaloneDynamics.github.io/content/guides/deploy_microk8s_part_1.md

 date: "2024-01-20"
 description: "Deploying Apps to Microk8s on a Raspberry Pi"
 tags: ["Microk8s", "Docker", "Kubernetes", "Raspberry Pi", "Rust"]
-draft: true
+draft: false
 ---

 # Introduction

 In this guide we'll be going through the steps of setting up a [Microk8](https://microk8s.io/) instance and deploying some applications to it.
-The aim is to get an better understanding of [Kubernetes](https://kubernetes.io/) and figuring out what's involved in getting applications running.
+The aim is to get an better understanding of [Kubernetes](https://kubernetes.io/) and figuring out what's involved in getting applications running on it.
 Microk8s is a lightweight version of Kubernetes meant to run on smaller devices such as raspberry pis'.
 It also comes with addons which allow you to add features as needed.

 This guide will be broken into 2 parts